For information on activity status and dining options, please check Today on Grouse.

 The Northern Spotted Owl

-The Northern Spotted Owl is critically endangered in British Columbia with fewer than 20 Spotted Owls reported in the wild in the Province.
+The Northern Spotted Owl is critically endangered in British Columbia with fewer than six Spotted Owls reported in the wild in the province.
 The Northern Spotted Owl is non-migratory bird that lives primarily in old-growth forests.
 Grouse Mountain’s Refuge for Endangered Wildlife has worked with the Spotted Owl Conservation and Breeding Centre and helps to build awareness through education programs.
 It is hoped that captive born owls can be released into protected areas so that natural populations can rebuild.
-If you would like to contribute to the program, please visit facebook.com/nsobreedingprogram
+If you would like to contribute to the program, please visit nsobreedingprogram.com

 Living harmoniously with wildlife is possible.
 Understanding the implications of our human actions is a key step in ensuring that we maintain a diverse ecosystem.
 The natural world is a shared one – one that we hope includes Spotted Owls.